 The expertise of the department lies in the interdisciplinary, multicultural, and transnational studies of gender inequality.
 Students are taught to draw from a range of theoretical and methodological approaches in their study of women and gender.
 Courses consider global structures of power and histories of racism in relation to local, national, and transnational feminist practices.
 The department provides analysis and debate of innovative work by feminists who confront and transform various institutions and arenas, including academia, politics, law, sexuality, advocacy, pedagogy, nonprofit groups, global nongovernmental organizations, communities, labor struggles, and cultural productions.

-The goals of the department include the development of conceptual, analytic and critical thinking skills in relation to gender and feminism in a transnational framework; the ability to integrate academic studies in women and gender studies into personal and professional goals; the development of skills to forumulate and implement theoretically informed political, cultural and community action; the ability to analyze gender from an interdisciplinary perspective, using a range of methodological tools; an historical understanding of gender in relation to structural inequality, social movements, migration flows and labor struggles; and the ability to critically examine representation, politics and cultural production through a feminist lens.
+The goals of the department include the development of conceptual, analytic and critical thinking skills in relation to gender and feminism in a transnational framework; the ability to integrate academic studies in women and gender studies into personal and professional goals; the development of skills to formulate and implement theoretically-informed political, cultural, and community action; the ability to analyze gender from an interdisciplinary perspective, using a range of methodological tools; an historical understanding of gender in relation to structural inequality, social movements, migration flows, and labor struggles; and the ability to critically examine representation, politics, and cultural production through a feminist lens.

 Students wishing to declare Women and Gender Studies as their major can now do so online, via Campus Solutions.
 A follow-up email will be sent from the Department Chair.
-Students can also make an appointment with one of the undergraduate advisers and fill out fill out an advising form before the appointment.
+Students can also make an appointment with one of the undergraduate advisers and fill out an advising form before the appointment.

-Students majoring in Women and Gender Studies may draw from both WGS courses, and courses focusing on women, gender and sexuality.
+Students majoring in Women and Gender Studies may enroll in WGS courses and courses focusing on women, gender and sexuality, in any other department.
 The choice of electives is flexible, and your advisor will assist you in devising a program appropriate to your own needs and interests.
 With the consent of your academic adviser, you may also use courses with a focus on women taken at other colleges and universities as part of the Women and Gender Studies major.